zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

   The `open_timeout` setting specifies the maximum time Bitcask will block on startup while attempting to create or open the data directory.
 The value is in seconds and the default is `4`.
 You generally need not change this value.
+  If for some reason the timeout is exceeded on open you'll see a log message of the form: `"Failed to start bitcask backend: ...`.
+Only then should you consider a longer timeout.

 ```erlang
 {bitcask, [